 Name Datatype Values Default Description

 method text listed above invalid QMC driver

 move text pbyp, alle pbyp Method used to move electrons

 gpu text yes/no dep.
 Use the GPU

 trace text no ???

+profiling text yes/no no Activate resume/pause control

 checkpoint integer -1, 0, n -1 Checkpoint frequency

 record integer n 0 Save configuration ever n steps

 target text ???

 completed text ???

 append text yes/no no ???

 - move: There are two ways to move electrons.
 The more used method is the particle-by-particle move.
 In this method, only one electron is moved for acceptance or rejection.
 The other method is the all-electron move; namely, all the electrons are moved once for testing acceptance or rejection. - gpu: When the executable is compiled with CUDA, the target computing device can be chosen by this switch.
+With a regular CPU-only compilation, this option is not effective. - profiling: Performance profiling tools by default profile complete application executions.
+This is largely unnecessary if the focus is a QMC section instead of any initialization and additional QMC sections for equilibrating walkers.
+Setting this flag to yes for the QMC sections of interest and starting the tool with data collection paused from the beginning help reducing the profiling workflow and amount of collected data.
+Additional restriction may be imposed by profiling tools.
+For example, NVIDIA profilers can only be turned on and off once and thus only the first QMC section with profiling="yes" will be profiled.
+VTune instead allows pause and resume for unlimited times and thus multiple selected QMC sections can be profiled in a single run.

-With a regular CPU-only compilation, this option is not effective. - checkpoint: This enables and disables checkpointing and specifying the frequency of output.
-Possible values are: - [-1] No checkpoint (default setting). - [0] Dump after the completion of a QMC section. - [n] Dump after every n blocks.
-Also dump at the end of the run.
+- checkpoint: This enables and disables checkpointing and specifying the frequency of output.
+Possible values are: - [-1] No checkpoint (default setting). - [0] Write the checkpoint files after the completion of the QMC section. - [n] Write the checkpoint files after every n blocks, and also at the end of the QMC section.